Lesson video

 I heard someone saying the tone of the poem is humorous and amusing, and it's true.

 I agree with them because the frogs, what are the frogs doing?
-They're having a really funny conversation, aren't they, about comets and candle flies.
+They're having a really funny conversation, aren't they, about comets and candleflies.

-Which of the following poems by John Lyons creates a sense of family excitement and fondness?
-Is it "Granny's Sugarcake," "Happy Hummingbird Food," or "Tadpole Comments"?
-Comets, sorry.
+Which of the following poems by John Lyons creates a sense of family, excitement, and fondness?
+Is it "Granny's Sugarcake," "Happy Hummingbird Food," or "Tadpole Comets?"
+Think about which one of these refers to family.

 That's my big clue there.